thuchoang90/thuchoang90.github.io/_posts/2022-09-30-Fresh-Ubuntu-setup.md

 Scala itself is not originally designed for "hardware coding."
 But with the Chisel library attached to it, then we have a new way for "hardware coding."

 Sbt is a Scala compiler.
 Sbt will compile Scala to Java.
-Then, a generator script will compile Java to FIRRTL.
-And finally, another generator script will compile FIRRTL to the actual Verilog code.
+Then, executing Java will give us FIRRTL.
+And finally, a FIRRTL compiler will compile FIRRTL to the actual Verilog code.

-In short: Scala -> Java -> FIRRTL -> Verilog (1st arrow is done by SBT, 2nd & 3rd arrows are done by Java)
+In short: Scala -> Java -> FIRRTL -> Verilog (1st arrow is done by SBT, 2nd arrow is done by Java, and 3rd arrows is done by FIRRTL compiler)

 Now we need to install sbt.
 Follow the [scala-sbt.org](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html) to install.